Every business is different

 IncredibleSurplus.org

-Originally called The Real Junk Food Project Birmingham – a food waste redistribution project wanted to rebrand and have its own identity.
-The old website was also very text heavy and not very visually appealing.
+Originally called The Real Junk Food Project Birmingham – a food waste redistribution project was rebranding and needed new site to match.
+The old website was functional, but very text heavy and not very visually appealing.

 A graphic designer provided a bright new ‘Incredible Surplus’ logo and graphical elements, and I turned these into page spacers and icons to brighten up the pages.